 These foods are tasty, cheap, healthy (with vitamins and minerals) and great for everyone, including those who are trying to lose weight.
 The key is not to overdo it.

-There are many kinds including almonds, cashews, pistachios and peanuts.
+There are many kinds including almonds, cashews, pistachios, pecans and walnuts.
 You can get pistachios cheaper if you buy them with the shells on.
 Try not to have more than a small handful at a time, especially if you’re trying to lose weight.
 The calories can easily add up.

-There are seeds like sunflower and pumpkin seeds.
+There are seeds like sunflower, hemp and pumpkin seeds.
 If you get sunflower seeds, be sure to get the plain ones without salt or any seasonings or flavors which can be bad for your health.
 Try not to have more than a small handful at a time, especially with sunflower seeds if you’re trying to lose weight.
 The calories can easily add up.

-There are so many you can choose from like bananas, apples, oranges, pears, mango, red grapes, watermelon and avocados.
-You can find them at your local supermarket and some kinds at your corner store.
+There are so many you can choose from like berries, bananas, apples, oranges, grapefruit, pears, mango, red grapes, watermelon and avocados.
+You can find most of them at your local supermarket and some kinds at your corner store.

 They are nice and crunchy and go well with your favorite nut butter (like peanut and almond butter) or hummus.
-You can even get the baby carrots that are already peeled for you.
+You can even get baby carrots that are already washed and peeled for you.

 5. Plain or Low-Sugar Yogurt

 Yogurt can be a great snack, but be sure to pick plain or low-sugar kinds with no added sugar.
 You can always cut up and add your favorite fruit to it for more natural flavor and sweetness.
 Try to stay away from yogurt that has corn syrup, sugar or fruit juice concentrate listed as one of the ingredients on the back of the package.

 6. Cheese Sticks or String Cheese

 These make great snacks and there are so many different kinds to choose from.
 They are great to eat by themselves and can even go great with some plain or whole grain crackers.
-You can find them in the refrigerator section of your local supermarket, corner store or in places like 7 Eleven.
+You can find them in the refrigerator section of your local supermarket, corner store, pharmacy or in places like 7 Eleven.